JathushanKarthigesar/CI-CD-Pipeline/README.md

 CI/CD Pipeline Project

-- Create a CI/CD pipeline, so that whenever the code in commit in Github it will initiate CI/CD pipeline in Jenkins once it completes successfully then Jenkins will create a Docker image and will push Docker image to Dockerhub.
+- Create a CI/CD pipeline, so that whenever code is committed to GitHub, it will initiate the CI/CD pipeline in Jenkins.
+Once it completes successfully, Jenkins will create a Docker image and push the Docker image to Docker Hub.

 NOTE:
 You can use your localhost and build pipeline manually because you need public IP for webhook.
 So, I don`t want you to use webhook.